rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/28038)

-Rails will now allow management of application secrets in a secure way, building on top of the [sekrets](https://github.com/ahoward/sekrets) gem.
+Rails now allows management of application secrets in a secure way, building on top of the [sekrets](https://github.com/ahoward/sekrets) gem.

 Run `bin/rails secrets:setup` to setup a new encrypted secrets file.
 This will